soupslurpr/BeauTyXT/CONTRIBUTING.md

 own test-only APK with a separate UID and Kotlin runtime.
 Putting them in the instrumentation APK would leave their standalone process without Kotlin's
 runtime: Android's build plugin omits dependencies already packaged in the app under test.
-Only the provider protocol constants are shared with the tests.
+Only the fixture protocol constants are shared with the tests.

 `androidTestUtil` installs this helper for Gradle's connected-device tests.
 For manual `adb shell am instrument` runs, build `:test-providers:assembleDebug` and install `test-providers/build/outputs/apk/debug/test-providers-debug.apk` with `adb -s SERIAL install -r -t`, alongside the debug and instrumentation APKs.
 Always select the intended emulator or explicitly authorized device.
 The helper has no release variant or launcher activity.
+Access requires a signature permission, and its providers also validate the caller package.
-A signature permission and caller-package validation restrict it to the debug test target; neither the helper nor its access permission ships in staging or production.
+Neither the helper nor its access permission ships in staging or production.

 The verified direct-run workflow is: